IIIF/api/source/api/content-state/0.3/index.md

 ### 2.3 Protocol and encoding requirements

 There are many ways in which the content state data shown in Section 2.2 could be passed to, or exported from, IIIF compatible software such as a viewer.
 For interoperability, agreeing on the model is not enough.
-This section defines a _Protocol_ for the transfer of this data, so that implementing software can receive or pass a content state without specific knowledge of other participating software.
+This section defines _Protocols_ for the transfer of this data, so that implementing software can receive or pass a content state without specific knowledge of other participating software.
+These protocols make use of widely supported features of modern browsers:

+* Passing a content state as a query string parameter in an HTTP GET request
+* Passing a content state as a parameter in an HTTP POST request
+* Reacting to the [Paste][org-mozilla-paste] event, where the pasted data is the URL of a content state
+* Reacting to the [Paste][org-mozilla-paste] event, where the pasted data is a full content state
+* Using the [Drag and Drop API][org-mozilla-drag-drop] to expose and accept content states
+* Uploading content state from the client machine via the [FileReader][org-mozilla-filereader] interface
+* Initialising a client via an HTML5 `data-*` attribute

+Examples of these protocols are given in Section 3, [Initialization mechanisms][contentstate-initialization].

 #### 2.3.1 Base 64 Encoding with URL and Filename Safe Alphabet